htorianik/simple_graph/README.md

 their performance.
 I googled `cli build plot`, google gave me these two nice libraries:
 [cli-plot](https://github.com/Tabcorp/cli-plot) and
 [cli-graph](https://github.com/mcastorina/graph-cli).
-But, in my honour opinion, there is one big problem in each one: nodejs and python corresponding.
+But, in my humble opinion, there is one big problem in each one: nodejs and python corresponding.
 I don't want to deal with 20+ Mb of dependecies, third-party runtimes when I just need to compare performace of two programs.
 So I decided to write such program by my own.